Dhev-Mugunddhan-A/Movie-recommendation-system-on-web-with-flask/README.md

 <p>First download all the files in your system and follow the directory layout for storing the files.
   <br>
-Name a folder flaskr in your project directory and store your "__init__.py" file.
+Name a folder flaskr in your project directory and store your "__init__.py" and "model.py" files.
   <br>
 Create two other folder named static and templates.
   <br>